Please use the menu below to navigate the article sections:

 Using AWS Workspaces, you can provision virtual, cloud-based Amazon Linux, Microsoft Windows, Mac, or Ubuntu Linux desktops for your users.
 You can access your WorkSpaces from anywhere with an internet connection, from different supported devices, including Windows, Mac, Chromebooks, iPads, Kindle Fire, and Android tablets.

+II.
 AWS Workspaces Pricing Structure

-WorkSpaces Free Tier
+A. AWS Workspaces Free Tier

 An AWS WorkSpace bundle is a combination of storage, compute, and the operating system.
 When launching a WorkSpace, choose the bundle that meets your requirements.
 The default bundles available for WorkSpaces are known as public bundles.